Jean Segura Player Props: Marlins vs. Tigers

 Jean Segura At The Plate

-- Segura has five doubles, two triples, two home runs and 22 walks while batting .218.
+- Segura is batting .218 with five doubles, two triples, two home runs and 22 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.